 Typically, a BID term five years and then businesses go back to ballot based on a new Business plan.

-In November last year, businesses in the BID area agreed to pay a ‘levy’ of 1.5% of their rateable value to fund extra services over a five-year term.
-Monies collected will provide a yearly income of approximately £370,500, equating to an investment of nearly £2m over a five-year term to be spent on improving and championing the local area.
+In November 2018, businesses in the BID area agreed to pay a ‘levy’ of 1.5% of their rateable value to fund extra services over a five-year term.
+Monies collected provide a yearly income of approximately £370,500, equating to an investment of nearly £2m over a five-year term to be spent on improving and championing the local area.

-The Junction BID company will also work to attract additional funding for the area, from public sector grants and other sources.
+The Junction BID company also works to attract additional funding for the area, from public sector grants and other sources.

-If you’d like further information on how to get involved, please contact The Junction BID Manager, Roz Lloyd-Williams on 07522 812299, or by email at firstname.lastname@example.org.
+If you’d like further information on how to get involved, please contact us by email at firstname.lastname@example.org

-For existing BID members, don't forget to send us all the details needed for your A-Z listing:
+For existing BID members, don't forget to send us all the details needed for your A-Z listing to email@example.com

 You might also like